Axway/unified-catalog-migration/README.md

 Tool for migrating Unified Catalog service into Marketplace product

-The script is:
+The script will:

-1. login using the `axway auth login` either using the UI or using a service account (if set in the configuration file)
+1. log into the plaftorm using the `axway auth login` either using the browser or using a service account (if set in the configuration file)
-2. reading all existing catalog items from a specific environment
+2. read all existing catalog items from a specific environment
 3. For each catalog item
+    * find the linked API Service
-    * create an asset
+    * create an asset and linked it to the API Service
-    * create a product
+    * create a product and linked it to the asset created
-    * publish the product
+    * (optional) publish the product to the desire Marketplace
-    * read existing Active subscription and create the corresponding Marketplace subscription
+    * (optional if product is published) read existing Active subscription and create the corresponding Marketplace subscription / Application if exist

 ## Pre requisites